diogro/SBM_manuscript/main.md

 ---
-title: Revisiting modularity of gene co-expression networks using the Stochastic Block Model
+title: Reassessing the modularity of gene co-expression networks using the Stochastic Block Model
 author:
   - Diogo Melo:
       institute: lsi